goschtl/zope/bluebream/trunk/README.txt

   $ ./bin/paster shell debug.ini

-More about the test runner and debug shell will be exaplained in the BlueBream Manual.
+More about the test runner and debug shell will be explained in the BlueBream Manual.
 You can continue reading about BlueBream from the `documentation site <http://bluebream.zope.org>`_.